 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at that date.
-The foreign currency gain or loss on monetary items is the difference between amortised cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortised cost in foreign currency translated at the exchange rate at the end of the reporting year.
+The foreign currency gain or loss on monetary items is the difference between amortised cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortised cost in foreign currency translated at the exchange rate at the end of the reporting period.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value, are retranslated to the functional currency at the exchange rate at the date that the fair value was determined.

-Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rate as at the date of the initial transaction.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate at the date when the fair value was determined.
+Foreign currency differences arising on retranslation are recognised in the statement of comprehensive income.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.